rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 - [Slingshot](https://github.com/stellar/slingshot).
 A research project from Stellar.
 - [Dusk](https://github.com/dusk-network).
 Not entirely in Rust.

-These are networks that support nearly arbitrary computation, but where the specific computation performed is a secret.
+These are networks that support nearly arbitrary computation over secret inputs.
 Like programable Zcash.

 Speaking of Zcash, the zkSNARK pioneers [announced their next-generation zero-knowledge proof system][znext],